This post may contain affiliate links. Please read our disclosure policy.

 - 5. Spicy peanut sauce

-- Umami Tips
+- Umami Tip

-- Hotpot sauces recipe Recipe
+- Hot pot sauces recipe Recipe

 What is hot pot sauce?

-- Taiwanese shacha dipping sauce: savory and garlicky with a hint of seafood flavor.
+- Taiwanese Shacha Dipping Sauce: Savory and garlicky with a hint of seafood flavor.

-- Garlic sesame sauce: creamy, garlicky, and savory.
+- Garlic Sesame Sauce: Creamy, garlicky, and savory.

 1. Taiwanese shacha dipping sauce